Icarus-afk/Cartographer/docs/troubleshooting.md

 # ... repeat for each language you need
 ```

-Alternatively, the parser registry should auto-download the grammar.
-If it doesn't, install it manually.
+The parser registry should auto-download grammars on demand.
+If it doesn't, installing manually fixes it.

 ### Slow indexing on large repositories

 Cartographer indexes all source files sequentially.
 For repos with 10,000+ files:

-- Indexing is I/O bound — an SSD helps significantly
+- Indexing is **I/O bound** — an SSD helps significantly
 - Watch for repositories that include generated files or vendored dependencies
+- Consider adding patterns to `.cartographerignore` for directories you want to skip
 - Indexing time is proportional to total entity count rather than file count

 ### `Warning: Failed to parse file X`

-This is normal — some files may use syntax features not yet supported by the Tree-sitter grammar.
+This is normal — some files may use syntax features not yet supported by the Tree-sitter grammar (e.g., very new language features, or unusual syntax).
 Parse errors are treated as warnings, not fatal.
-The rest of the repository is still indexed.
+The rest of the repository is still indexed successfully.

 ### No entities found for a file